 It is under contract to help NASA develop its Space Launch System (SLS) – a rocket for flights into deep space (Mars for example).

-At Cape Canaveral, Starlight to the ISS will initially ride atop the ULA Atlas V vehicle from Launch Complex 41 starting in mid 2019.
+At Cape Canaveral, Starliner to the ISS will initially ride atop the ULA Atlas V vehicle from Launch Complex 41 – first test flight was on December 20, 2019.

 SpaceX has several projects in development that are of interest to KSC visitors: